zipscene/unimodel-crud-routes/README.md

 - `routePrefix`: The prefix to use for routes.
 By default, this is the lowercased-and-hyphenated version of `model.getName()` .
 So, if your model name is `ItemPrices`, the route prefix will default to "item-prices." .
-- `extraMiddleware`: This is an array of middleware functions for zs-api-router.
+- `extraMiddleware`: This is an array of middleware functions for yaar.
 These middleware functions are run after parameter validation, but before any processing.
 There is expected to be at least one middleware here that sets `ctx.auth.permissions` for permissions evaluation.
 - `extraParams`: This is an array of extra parameters that the API calls accept and are passed through